umontreal-simul/latnetbuilder/README.md

 ### Binary pre-compiled releases

 To compile a portable executable, you first need to compile a portable static library for each dependency (GMP, NTL, Boost and FFTW).
+If the libraries are somewhere in your path (typically in /usr/local/lib), we advise to remove them beforehand, to make sure dynamic libraries do not get linked by error.

 The following commands **should** do the job.
 - If you compile on Linux: